 Players will seek alternatives to credit cards in H2 2021

 Flutter’s credit card ban could be a sign of things to come.
-But in reality, players are already looking for more convenient payment options.
+But in reality, players are already looking for more convenient payment options, this is a trend we’ve seen across various online industries.

 Over the second half of 2021, Irish online casino operators can expect instant payments to continue growing in popularity.
 Users will also continue to adopt digital wallets, while cryptocurrency will heat up – as long as betting sites accommodate these.